Sebastianhju/Runeterra-5e/Runes.md

 ### Grasp of the Undying  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/GraspOfTheUndying.png" Align=left width=20% height=20%>

 Once a turn when you damage an enemy or take damage from an enemy, you gain a stack of Grasp.
 When you are at three stacks, your next attack deals 1d6 additional necrotic damage.
-You heal equal to the necrotic damage dealt.
+You heal equal to the damage dealt from this effect.

 In addition you gain a stack of Undying whenever you drain an opponent using this ability.
 You gain +1 maximum hit points for every fifth stack of Undying you have.